 Our Practice has recovered billions of dollars in damages for injured plaintiffs as lead or co-lead counsel in some of the nation’s most complex cases.

 We achieved a record-setting recovery as co-lead counsel In re Urethane Antitrust Litigation, a price-fixing class action.
 After settling with several defendants for $139 million, we went to trial against The Dow Chemical Company and obtained a $400 million jury verdict.
 After offsetting the prior settlements and trebling as provided for by statute, the court entered judgment against Dow for $1.06 billion dollars.
 The case against Dow ultimately settled for $835 million while Dow’s petition for certiorari was pending before the U.S. Supreme Court.
-Including the Dow settlement, which awaits court approval, we recovered a total of $974 million for the class – nearly 250% of the damages found by the jury.
+Including the Dow settlement, we recovered a total of $974 million for the class – nearly 250% of the damages found by the jury.
 The jury verdict was the largest price-fixing verdict in the history of the United States, and the largest jury verdict in the country in 2013.

 Cohen Milstein was also co-lead counsel in the Electronic Books Antitrust Litigation, which alleged that Apple and five of the six biggest publishers in the U.S. conspired to raise the price of e-books.
 We litigated together with the Department of Justice and Attorneys General from 33 states and territories.
 The case culminated in a settlement of $560 million, including a settlement of $450 million with Apple shortly before trial.